Introduce your children to your working life! Check out these Bring Your Child to Work Day activities for a successful event.

 But if you’re looking for Bring Your Child to Work Day Activities in the office, take a look at how my coworkers and I pulled it off:

 - Plan on at least two months to get the event together.
 You’ll want as much time since you and your coworkers still have your regular work duties as well.

 - Choose one person (maybe that’s you!) to head the committee.
-That person would then delegate one person to manage each activity or task.
+That individual would delegate one person to manage each activity or task.
 That way, the committee head isn’t overwhelmed with tiny details.
-Instead she communicates with her “department heads” to make sure all is flowing smoothly.
-Each activity head will then delegate duties to other volunteers.
+Instead, she can communicate with her “department heads” to make sure all is flowing smoothly.
+Each activity head can then delegate specific duties to other volunteers.

-- Divide the participating children by age group.
+- Divide the participating children by various age groups.
 We had three groups with about 18 children each.
 Color-coordinate the groups, too.
-For instance, the youngest kids are orange, the middle ones are blue, and the oldest ones are green.
+For instance, the younger children are orange, the middle ones are blue, and the oldest ones are green.

 - Recruit parents to participate.
 While most parents will sign their kids up for the day, not all will volunteer to plan the event.
-Recruit and ask them to participate.
-They’ll likely sign up and just need some encouragement to do so.
-Divide the activities and duties down by the hour.
-That way, people don’t feel like they’re committed for the entire day.
+Recruit participants and ask them to help.
+They’ll probably sign up with some encouragement.
+Divide the activities and duties down by the hour so people don’t feel like they’re committed for the entire day.